Soviet biological weapons program

-The Soviet Union covertly operated the world's largest, longest, and most sophisticated biological weapons program, thereby violating its obligations as a party to the 1972 Biological Weapons Convention.
-The program began in the 1920s and lasted until at least September 1992 but has possibly been continued by Russia after that.
+The Soviet Union covertly operated the world's largest, longest, and most sophisticated biological weapons program, thereby violating its obligations as a party to the Biological Weapons Convention of 1972.
+The Soviet program began in the 1920s and lasted until at least September 1992 but has possibly been continued by Russian Federation after that.

-During World War II, Joseph Stalin was forced to move his biological warfare (BW) operations out of the way of advancing German forces and may have used tularemia against German troops in 1942 near Stalingrad.

-By 1960, numerous BW research facilities existed throughout the Soviet Union.
-Although the USSR also signed the 1972 Biological Weapons Convention (BWC), the Soviets subsequently augmented their biowarfare programs.
+By 1960, numerous military-purposed biological research facilities existed throughout the Soviet Union.
+Although the former USSR also signed the 1972 Biological Weapons Convention (BWC), the Soviet authorities subsequently augmented their biowarfare programs.
 Over the course of its history, the Soviet program is known to have weaponized and stockpiled the following bio-agents (and to have pursued basic research on many more):